sstevens2/ani_compare_dag/README.md

 ```
 condor_submit_dag runAllANIcompare.dag
 ```

+#### A little on how it works

+`runAllANIcompare.dag`
+1. Makes the `err` directories for runfiles to write to for each phylum
+2. Submits the script to write up a subDAG and splices (one for each phylum) for all of the possible combinations
+3. Runs the subDAG that was written in step 2, which runs all of the ani comparisons.
+4. Puts together the result files by phylum/directory.

 ### What are the files in this repo???
 `combineANI.sh` - script that puts together all of the output from each phylum directory